 Who will be reviewing the applications?

-The LOIs will be reviewed and evaluated by South Arts staff and consultants.
-Full applications will be reviewed and evaluation by an outside expert peer review panel with the guidance and assistance of consultants and South Arts staff.
+The LOIs will be reviewed and evaluated by South Arts staff and/or consultants.
+Full applications will be reviewed and evaluated by an outside expert peer review panel with the guidance and assistance of South Arts staff.

 - Next Steps